 Low Humidity Consequences

-- Enlarged air cells preventing proper positioning
+- Enlarged air cells preventing proper positioning for pipping

 - Dehydrated chicks with reduced first-week survival